Skip to main content

 Some cash registers will show the odd amount to return to the customer.
 However, you’ll have to do the math in your head with some older cash register models.

 Here, you may wonder how to open a cash register without a key.
-With some POS systems, after you click the print receipt, your cash drawer will automatically open, and you can place cash in the drawer.
+With some EPOS systems, after you click the print receipt, your cash drawer will automatically open, and you can place cash in the drawer.

 Accept a credit card transaction